The main points

-TSS and risks of tampon use
+Toxic shock syndrome and risks of tampon use

 It is the toxin made by the bacteria that causes TSS, rather than the actual presence of the bacteria.
 Staphylococcus aureus is a common type of bacterium that lives on the skin and inside the nose.
 In most cases it is harmless, but it can cause a wide range of infections if it enters the bloodstream.

 For TSS to occur, these particular types of bacteria must first over-grow and make large amounts of the TSS toxin, which then enters the bloodstream.

 Tampons can increase the risk of TSS in two ways, including: